ppreshant/flow_cytometry/notes-flowcytometry.md

 		> An FCS file normally stores raw numbers as they are are reported by the instrument sensors.
 These are referred to as “channel numbers”.
 The FCS file also contains enough information to transform these numbers back to proper fluorescence units, called Relative Fluorescence Intensities (RFI), or more commonly, arbitrary fluorescence units (a.u.).
 Depending on the instrument used, this conversion sometimes involves a simple scaling factor, but other times requires a non-straigthforward exponential transformation.
 The latter is our case.
 	 - Look at `.fcs` header : using FlowCal/R for both raw data and processed data.
 Look for the transformation keyword to figure out if R is doing the right thing by ignoring the linearize transform - I'm passing `trasformation = FALSE` by default. _Don't know why I did that._ Maybe need to use the ignored `FlowCal.transform.to_rfi()` command and redo all the FlowCal processing?

-### Questions :
-- [ ] _Scaling_: Do we need to do any non default transformation (such as Pn6 scaling - power transform for parameters stroed on a log scale) :
-	- _keyword(single_fcs) and element P1D shows "Logarithmic,6,1"_
-	- does that mean the data needs to be log transformed and is this done by the default linearize option?
-	- Ref [documentation](https://rdrr.io/bioc/flowWorkspace/man/load_cytoframe_from_fcs.html) for `load_cytoframe_from_fcs`

 Directory checking in `1-reading_multidata_fcs`
 - [x] Check for empty directory to future proof when a directory exists but has no files in it